wolf1128/03-office-queue/server/API.md

 ## Error Responses:

-- **400 Bad Request**: If required parameters are missing or invalid.
+- **404 Not Found**: If the parameter officerID is missing.
+- **422 Unprocessable Entity**: If the parameter officerID less than or equal to 0, or is not an integer.
-- **500 Internal Server Error**: If there is an issue processing the request.
+- **503 Internal Server Error**: If there is an issue processing the request.

 ---